China reports 67 new imported coronavirus cases

 The province so far reported a total of 67,801 COVID-19 confirmed cases, including 50,006 in Wuhan.
 As of Wednesday, the overall confirmed cases on the Chinese mainland had reached 81,285, this included 3,287 people died of the disease, 3,947 patients still being treated and 74,051 patients discharged after recovery, the NHC said.

-So far, 410 confirmed cases, including four deaths have been reported in Hong Kong 30 confirmed cases in the Macao SAR, and 235 in Taiwan including two deaths, state-run Xinhua news agency reported.
-China on Wednesday downgraded the risk level of the coronavirus in its epicentre Wuhan from high to medium and resumed bus services within the city for the first time since the nine-week lockdown.
+So far, 410 confirmed cases, including four deaths, have been reported in Hong Kong 30 confirmed cases in the Macao SAR, and 235 in Taiwan including two deaths, state-run Xinhua news agency reported.
+China on Wednesday downgraded the risk level of the coronavirus in its epicenter Wuhan from high to medium and resumed bus services within the city for the first time since the nine-week lockdown.

 China has decided to lift the three-month lockdown on more than 56 million people in the central Hubei province.
 However, the prolonged lockdown of Hubei's capital Wuhan will end on April 8, lifting the mass quarantine over the city with a population of over 11 million.